seojuice

 Mature agency

 Add testing workflows, change logs, approval queues, role permissions, rollback plans, and anomaly detection across all client sites.
-At this stage, automation is less about speed and more about governance (for most agencies, that means review before publish).
+At this stage, automation is mostly governance (for most agencies, that means review before publish).

 The best agency stack creates a trail.
 Who proposed the title rewrite?
 Who approved it?
 When did it go live?
 What happened to clicks, impressions, rankings, and conversions afterward?
 If the answer is “we think it was last month,” the stack is not mature yet.